 Below are some programs that have been created specifically for the ADHD population, by reputable, recognized experts in the field of parenting ADHD (myself included).
-In full disclosure, I am biased towards these programs because I have evidenced their effectiveness in the families I work with.
-And, in some cases, I have been part of creating them.
-I am not claiming to be neutral here :-).
-I am confirming that these programs meet the requirements identified above for Behavior Therapy.
+In full disclosure, I am biased towards these programs because I have witnessed their effectiveness in the families I work with, and in some cases I have been part of creating them.
+I am not claiming to be neutral here. 🙂 I am confirming that these programs meet the requirements identified above for Behavior Therapy.

 - Many local communities have medical practices that provide Behavior Therapy training for their patient communities, and occasionally community service organizations offer programs, as well.

 - CHADD Support groups may offer Parent to Parent trainings (see below) and may be able to direct you to local resources; special needs schools might, as well.
 It takes some investigation, but if you want to find something local, keep searching!